ID-compiler/Project-Library-Management-System/README.md

-# Project-Library-Management-System
-# Spring Boot CRUD Application - Books and Authors
+# Spring Boot CRUD Application - Library Management System

 This project is a Spring Boot application designed to manage information for two entities: **Books** and **Authors**.
 It supports Create, Read, and Update operations using JSP views and a MySQL database.